UniMath/agda-unimath/src/foundation/equivalences.lagda.md

     equiv-is-equiv-left-factor-htpy e (map-equiv e ∘ f) refl-htpy
 ```

-#### If a left factor is an equivalence, then the right factor is an equivalence iff the composite is
+#### If the left factor is an equivalence, then the right factor being an equivalence is equivalent to the composite being one

 ```agda
 module _